Robelind/XForms/README.md

 	<Button x:Name="SubmitBtn" Text="Ok" />
 </xForms:Form>
 ```
-The attached property `ValidationMessage` is declared for the label to receive the validation message.
+The attached property `ValidationMessage` is declared for the label to receive the validation message for the preceding input element.
 Custom feedback elements can be declared with `IsVisible="True"`, to have them be always visible, i.e. occupy
 space in the layout.
 ## Attributes